 While men’s haircuts are cheaper than women’s, they tend to visit the barber more often than women, bringing their annual total to $154.44.
 Meanwhile, women spend an average of $257.42 per year at the salon, according to Towards Data Science.

-American women spend an average of $115 for makeup and beauty treatments per month, or $1,380 per year.
+When it comes to the price of beauty, American women spend an average of $115 for makeup and beauty treatments per month, or $1,380 per year.
 They also spend an average of $65 per month on creams, lotions, moisturizers, and anti-aging treatments, according to the New York Post.
 Meanwhile, American men drop an average of $49 on facial products per month, or $588 per year.

 While gym memberships and fitness classes aren’t just a beauty expenditure, many of the surveys that track Americans’ spending factor them in with the cost of haircuts, makeup, and other appearance-related spending.
 Fitness can be viewed as both a health and a beauty expense, and one of the only categories in which men outspend women.
 Americans spend an average of $106 per month on fitness, according to the New York Post data, a figure that includes supplements and equipment along with memberships and classes.
 Men average $123 per month on fitness, while women spend an average of $89.